The following sections provide information to help you diagnose and remedy some problems encountered while using a TimesTen database:

-You may receive "out of space" messages if you change a DSN to specify a new data store while there are existing connections to the original data store in a system with multiple client connections.
-This can happen on 32-bit platforms if either data store is close to 2 GB.
+You may receive "out of space" messages if you change a DSN to specify a new database while there are existing connections to the original database in a system with multiple client connections.
+This can happen on 32-bit platforms if either database is close to 2 GB.

-Close all connections to the original data store.
-This causes a new server process to be created for connections to the data store that is now specified in the DSN.
+Close all connections to the original database.
+This causes a new server process to be created for connections to the database that is now specified in the DSN.
 Use the

-ttStatus utility to list the connections for the old data store.
+ttStatus utility to list the connections for the old database.
 Alternatively, you can restart the server by using the

 ttDaemonAdmin utility with the